ShankarBarai/HRS-Mental-Health-Quantitative-Analysis/README.md

-# Social and Health Determinants of Depressive Symptoms in Older Adults
+# Social and Health Determinants of Depressive Symptoms in Older Adults during COVID-19
 ### A Quantitative Analysis of the RAND HRS Wave 15 Dataset (N=14,637)

 ## 🧠 Research Motivation